fnproject/fn/examples/tutorial/hello/go/README.md

 func.yaml created
 ```

-Fn found your `func.go` file and generated a `func.yaml` file with contents that should look like:
+Examine the files in your directory.
+Fn found your `func.go` file and generated the following `func.yaml` file:

 ```yaml
 name: hello